littleredpolkadot/Interactive-Lab-Hub/Lab 5/README.md

 Following exploration and reflection from Part 1, finish building your interactive system, and demonstrate it in use with a video.

+Our code is located in pose.py in this repo
+> We implemented our code using the pose_landmarker_lite model as we found this to work best for our use case.

 **\*\*\*Include a short video demonstrating the finished result.\*\*\***

+Feedback
+>